spacexjedi/spacexjedi/README.md

 void main() {

-Println("Help me to get better equipament and books to study.
+println("Help me to get better equipament and books to study.
 Also to buy food to me, my mother and to two rescued animals");

 }